michaelwknott/michaelwknott.github.io/content/django-postgres-setup.md

 ALLOWED_HOSTS = []
 ```

-to utilise python-decouple to load environment variables from .env file:
+and updated to utilise the python-decouple `config` function to load environment variables from the .env file:

 ```
 SECRET_KEY = config("SECRET_KEY")